1999 Avenue of the Stars

 1999 Avenue of the Stars, formerly SunAmerica Center, and before that, AIG–SunAmerica Center, is a 39-story, 534 ft skyscraper in Century City, Los Angeles, California.
 The tower was completed in 1990.
-Designed by Johnson Fain, It is the twentieth-tallest building in Los Angeles and the third-tallest building in Century City.
+Designed by Johnson Fain, It is the twenty sixth-tallest building in Los Angeles and the fifth-tallest building in Century City.
 On-site parking is available in an eight-level attached garage.

 SunAmerica Center received the BOMA International 2001/2002 Office Building of the Year Award.